01-edu/ai-starter/content/colorful-arms/README.md

 }
 ```

-Do you see how prettier the buttons turned to be?
+Notice how much prettier the buttons look now!

 #### Task 2:

-In the JS file, like in the previous exercise, get the following elements:
+In the JavaScript file, as in the previous exercise, select the following elements:

 - The button with the ID `arm-color`.
 - The left and right arm elements with the IDs `arm-left` and `arm-right`.

 #### Task 3:

-In the code example below, we show you the variable `randomColor` which stores a random color each time we use it.
+In the code example below, we demonstrate the variable `randomColor`, which generates a random color each time it is used.

-- Create a function that applies **the same random color** to both arms by changing their `backgroundColor` every time the function is called.
+- Create a function that applies **the same random color** to both arms by changing their `backgroundColor` whenever the function is called.
-- Then add an `event listener` on `click event` for the button with ID `arm-color`.
+- Add an `event listener` for the `click` event on the button with the ID `arm-color`.

 ### Code Example: